dkg/openpgp-charter/openpgp-charter.md

 Other work may be entertained by the working group as long as it does not interfere with the completion of the RFC4880 revision.
-As the revision of RFC4880 is primary goal of the working group, and other work will also not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).
+As the revision of RFC4880 is the primary goal of the working group, other work may be undertaken, so long as:

+1. Will not unduly delay the closure of the working group after the revision is finished (unless the working group is rechartered).

+2. Has widespread support in the working group.

 Working Group Process
 ---------------------